memoristik/memoristik.github.io/docs/en/motivation.md

 **For these and similar purposes, it is planned to work on bringing together open source projects developed in different fields, making changes suitable for use, and completing the missing ones.**

+**After the completion of the technical infrastructure, it is planned to start training and data sharing activities on topics such as Identity, Academy, Media, Sustainability and Communication on the protocol created by establishing different groups.**

 ---

 ## **Priority Problems**